-There are further reading suggestions and useful resources to help you put the methods into paractice and Top Tips for Making you Activities Accessible and Inclusive to help make sure your engagement work is available for everyone.
+There are further reading suggestions and useful resources to help you put the methods into practice and top tips for ensuring your patient engagement is Accessible and Inclusive.

 ► Click here to view the diagram as a larger PDF

-In focus groups, a facilitator guides approximately six to ten people through a discussion.
-When well prepared with themes and questions, focus groups can:
+Focus groups, tend to be used as a one-off piece of engagement, where a facilitator guides approximately six to ten people through a discussion.
+With well prepared themes and questions, focus groups can: